 Biscuits help resolve climate change controversy

-Professor Pearson suspected that the layering was an artefact of the sampling process.
+Professor Paul Pearson suspected that the layering was an artefact of the sampling process.
 Sediment cores are extracted by cylindrical drills, and a combination of spinning and slippage can result in 'biscuiting' or 'discing', shown by internal cracks or breaks in the core samples.
+This process has been observed elsewhere, for example in sediment cores obtained from the Deep-Sea Drilling Project.
+In the Paleocene–Eocene boundary cores from New Jersey, around 13 such layers (each 2–3 cm thick) occurred over the period of the carbon chemistry changes; re-examination of the cores by Pearson and his colleague Dr Ellen Thomas (Yale University) showed evidence of concentric grooves characteristic of biscuiting.